dn285/http-health-checker/README.md

 ```bash
 python src/health_checker.py [path_to_yaml_file]
 ```
 - `path_to_yaml_file` is the path to the YAML file containing the endpoints.
-If not specified, the application will use the default file `endpoints.yml` found in `src`, which contains a sample YAML.
+If not specified, the application will use the default file `src/endpoints.yml`, which contains a sample YAML.

-Alternatively, the user may replace the contents of `endpoints.yml` with the desired YAML.
+Alternatively, the user may replace the contents of `src/endpoints.yml` with the desired YAML.

 ## Testing